docker-archive/mq-liberty/sample.docker.mq/README.md

 The two applications can be staged using the `build` script and the sample can then be deployed by using Docker Compose or Kubernetes.
 In both cases, Docker for Mac is used to prepare and validate the initial setup before deployment on Docker Enterprise Edition 2.0.

-> Information on IBM WebSphere MQ and WebSphere Liberty is provided by Docker as a known, working configuration at the time of publishing.
-Docker does not support IBM WebSphere MQ or WebSphere Liberty.
-Please contact their approved support methods if you have any questions or problems with them.
+> Information on IBM MQ and WebSphere Liberty is provided by Docker as a known, working configuration at the time of publishing.
+Docker does not support IBM MQ or WebSphere Liberty.
+Please contact IBM Support if you have any questions or problems with them.

-## IBM WebSphere MQ Overview
+## IBM MQ Overview

-IBM WebSphere MQ (often referred to as "MQ") is IBM's Messaging solution for Enterprise and IBM's Message Oriented Middleware offering.
-It allows independent applications on a distributed system to securely communicate with each other.
-WebSphere Application Server (WAS) is a mission-critial enterprise class application server that connects Web site users with Java applications or servlets.
+IBM MQ (often referred to as "MQ") is IBM's Messaging solution for Enterprise and IBM's Message Oriented Middleware offering.
+It allows independent applications to securely communicate with each other across multiple different systems.
+WebSphere Application Server provides flexible and secure runtimes for mission-critical Java enterprise applications, lightweight web applications, and micro services. .

 These two products are often found in enterprise IT deployments.
-MQ is used to securely pass messages and status between applications managed by WebSphere Liberty servers.
+MQ is used to securely communicate between applications running in WebSphere Liberty servers.

 ## Architecture

 This deployment shows:

 1. MQ and two Websphere Liberty servers are deployed on Docker for Mac or Docker Enterprise Edition.
-A "sender" java application is deployed and managed by one Liberty server.
+A "sender" Java application is deployed and managed by one Liberty server.
 A "receiver" application is deployed and managed by the other.
 2. After the containers are started, the sender application creates a connection to the queue manager (QM1).
 The sender application puts a message on the queue (Q1).
+This is initiated through a web-browser
 3. The sender application then waits for a response from the receiver.
 4. The receiver application continuously monitors the queue for messages using a message-driven bean.
 5. The receiving application consumes the message from the queue and creates a response.
 6. The receiving application puts the response on a temporary response queue and closes the connection to the queue.
 7. The sending application then sees the message and consumes it from the queue.
-8. The sending application reports its progress back to the browser and writes the same messages out to the logs.
+8. The sending application reports its progress back to the web-browser and writes the same messages out to the logs.

 ### IBM Liberty-MQ-Liberty Sender/Receiver Architecture on Docker Enterprise Edition